 Players must run from A to B while getting chased by the fog of death created by Alma.
 The fog begins chasing you once you've reached a certain point on the map.
 Players must stick together as they plow through waves of enemies, running from the fog.
 If a player falls, he must be revived immediately before the fog kills him.
 If the fog kills one player, it's game over for the 3 others.
 Players are alerted when the fog is about to kill them (the screen starts going black).

-Players must work together in a mode similar to Horde in Gears of War 2.
+Players must work together in this wave-based survival mode.
 Players are surrounded by Alma's fog of death from which enemies come out of are are forced to mount barricades to protect themselves.
 One player has access to a mech suit.
 The mode operates in rounds and the game ends when all players are down.

 F.E.A.R.
 3 is the first in the franchise to have co-op.
 You can ether play the game single player as the Point Man, or have a Friend join in as Paxton Fettel.
 Each character has their own unique abilities, allowing the players to use them together for different strategies.Paxton Fettel can not use weapons but instead has psychic powers at his disposal.
 He can stun enemies, suspend them for the Point Man to shoot, or even possess them and use their weapons to surprise the enemy, Geist-style.
 He also has a special sense that allows him to see alternate paths and hidden ammo and weapon cashes.